 Marketing to Youth

-Children are the most vulnerable and impressionable members of society.
-Cigarette advertising suggests that smoking can fulfill psychological needs like popularity, peer acceptance and positive self-image.
-However, kids are too young to fully understand the consequences of smoking and the powers of addiction.
+Children are the most impressionable members of society, and they are twice as sensitive to tobacco marketing as adults.
+Tobacco ads suggest that smoking can fulfill powerful psychological needs like popularity, peer acceptance and a positive self-image.
+The industry knows that kids are too young to understand the consequences of smoking and addiction.

 For decades, tobacco companies have aggressively promoted their products using tactics that appeal to children.
 Here are just a few of their dirty tricks:

 - Sponsoring up-and-coming artists that appeal to younger people

 - Offering free music downloads and pop-up concerts in convenience stores